 P.S.
 Want a chance to practice your new Conscious Parenting vocabulary?
 Join our private Facebook group to connect with like-minded parents around the world.
-Every Tuesday at noon pacific time we have Tuesday Tips for parents run live in that Facebook group and you can ask your individual questions.
+We run live impromptu Tips for Parents in that private facebook group, join and request to be alerted when we go live and you can ask your individual questions.

 - Women Supporting Women - March 6, 2023